Hypothesis Testing | A Step-by-Step Guide with Easy Examples

 In the results section you should give a brief summary of the data and a summary of the results of your statistical test (for example, the estimated difference between group means and associated p-value).
-In the discussion, you can discuss whether your initial hypothesis was supported or refuted.
+In the discussion, you can discuss whether your initial hypothesis was supported by your results or not.

-In the formal language of hypothesis testing, we talk about refuting or accepting the null hypothesis.
+In the formal language of hypothesis testing, we talk about rejecting or failing to reject the null hypothesis.
 You will probably be asked to do this in your statistics assignments.

 Stating results in a statistics assignment

-In our comparison of mean height between men and women we found an average difference of 14.3cm and a p-value of 0.002; therefore, we can refute the null hypothesis that men are not taller than women and conclude that there is likely a difference in height between men and women.
+In our comparison of mean height between men and women we found an average difference of 13.7 cm and a p-value of 0.002; therefore, we can reject the null hypothesis that men are not taller than women and conclude that there is likely a difference in height between men and women.

 However, when presenting research results in academic papers we rarely talk this way.
 Instead, we go back to our alternate hypothesis (in this case, the hypothesis that men are on average taller than women) and state whether the result of our test was consistent or inconsistent with the alternate hypothesis.

-If your null hypothesis was refuted, this result is interpreted as being consistent with your alternate hypothesis.
+If your null hypothesis was rejected, this result is interpreted as being consistent with your alternate hypothesis.